 Macdonald & Weston Funeral Home has had a long history in Invercargill and Southland.
 It goes back to when the original company of Kingsland and Ferguson Ltd. Was founded in 1881 by Henry Kingsland, who was joined by William Ferguson and they continued to operate until 1910 when the business was purchased by John Hays Pay and John Edward Taylor both employees of the original firm, and continued to operate under the name of Kingsland and Ferguson until 1923 when the name changed to Macdonald & Weston Ltd.

-New Zealand prime minister Richard Seddon`s funeral in 1906 used a c1886 carriage hearse.
-It was used in Invercargill by funeral directors Macdonald and Weston, The hearse is one of only three known to have survived in New Zealand, The three hearses are held in the Yaldhurst Museum, Christchurch, the Naseby Early Settlers' Museum.
+New Zealand prime minister Richard Seddon`s funeral in 1906 used a 1886 carriage hearse, which was used in Southland by Macdonald and Weston, The hearse is one of only three known to have survived in New Zealand, The three hearses are held in the Yaldhurst Museum, Christchurch, the Naseby Early Settlers' Museum.
 Naseby, Otago and the Museum of Transport and Technology (MOTAT), Western Springs, Auckland.
 The records are not clear which one was ours.

 The J.E.
 Taylor mentioned left the company at this time, going to Wellington where he founded the firm J.E.
 Taylor and Sons.
 The first manager of Macdonald and Weston Ltd was James Taylor Macdonald who died in 1945 and was followed by H.P Weston who was manager until his death in 1956